top of page

 Bonsai, storytelling, and writing poetry all require visualization skills.
 These are art forms one must hone and practice to master.
 Without research, foresight, and strategy, success can wither as sure as a half-baked thought or a neglected tree.
 Just because a branch is healthy now, or a concept is solid, it doesn’t mean that it won’t grow sideways later—require shaping, wiring, and pruning.
 One must become as adaptable as the wood we’re shaping, the plots we’re twisting, and the poems we’re weaving.
 Light (punctuation), water (words), and humidity (sentence flow) are important to understand.
 Too much water, roots rot—too many non-essential words, and your story or poem can suffocate.
 You prune a word here, bend a sentence there, feed the concept to encourage growth, and make certain the soil and pot size are correct.
 Proper shaping and editing reveal the true shape of our imaginations.

-3. As an avowed Forest Hermit, how do the flora, fauna, rocks, soil, air, and water you are surrounded by inform your writing?
+3. As an avowed forest hermit, how do the flora, fauna, rocks, soil, air, and water you are surrounded by inform your writing?

 Most of my writing is derived from dreams.
 Rooting myself in nature focuses my thoughts, energizes my body, and fuels my imagination.
 Exploring and connecting with the land, taking in the sky, listening to the sound of a stream clears my head of distractions.
 Coming across a hidden mushroom, I don’t just see a sneaky fungus, I gain a future story fragment.
 Maybe it will inspire a haiku about dappled light upon its cap, or it will become the shroom of destiny in a future tale.